aleshaleksey/fansys23/03-movement-exploration.md

 Most entities that come into contact with fire, suffer heat/fire damage.
 Fire damage is covered in ["Conditions and Types: Energy/elemental damage"](10-conditions-types.md#energyelemental-damage). entities that come into contact with fire may also be set on fire.

-When entering a fire, the damage is dependant on both the heat of a fire.
+When entering a fire, the damage is dependant on both the heat of a fire and its size.
 When being on fire, the amount of damage depends on the size of the affected entity.

 ___
 #### Places that are on fire

 When entering an area that is on fire or making contact with a fire a character must succeed a CON or CHA save (natural or supernatural fire) or take damage.
 The save and damage is repeated at the start of each turn.
 Once the character has failed at least one such save, they take damage automatically each turn until they leave the area that is on fire (or are otherwise no longer in contact with it).
 Once a character is no longer in or in contact with the fire, they suffer no further consequences unless they took damage after failing one of the CON or CHA saves.
 Otherwise the character is "on fire" (See below).

-Damage from fire is usually determined by size (as per the table below), but can be vary, especially for supernatural fire, or specific types of fire (for example the flames in a blast furnace would be hotter and hence more damaging that a bonfire of the same size).
+Damage from fire is usually determined by size (as per the table below), but can vary, especially for supernatural fire, or specific types of fire (for example the flames in a blast furnace would be hotter and hence more damaging that a bonfire of the same size).

 |'radius' of Fire|Damage|Save threshold|
 |----------------|------|--------------|